Overview of Red Hat OpenStack Platform

 Template-based orchestration engine that supports automatic creation of resource stacks.

-This section describes each of the OpenStack components in some detail:
+This section describes each of the OpenStack components:

 OpenStack Dashboard (horizon)